What is Targeted Case Management

 Medicaid Targeted Case Management (TCM) is a service that manages multiple resources for Medicaid members.
 It is designed to help persons with intellectual disabilities, brain injury, or developmental disabilities gain access to appropriate and necessary medical services and interrelated social and educational services.

 Targeted Case Managers facilitate the community-based assessment and planning process by working with consumers, families, service providers, and other agencies and individuals to create an individualized plan based on a comprehensive assessment of needs for each person.
 In addition, case managers assist consumers and/or parents or guardians in navigating the service system.

 Who Provides Targeted Case Management

-Iowa limits the providers of Targeted Case Management Services for individuals with disabilities to the county or the Department of Human Services.
-County Boards of Supervisors are required to select the TCM provider per Iowa Code Section 225C.20.
-However, the Iowa Code allows a county to subcontract for the provision of case management services.
+Iowa limits the providers of Targeted Case Management Services for individuals with disabilities to the region or the Department of Human Services.
+Regional Boards are required to select the TCM provider per Iowa Code Section 225C.20.
+However, the Iowa Code allows a region to subcontract for the provision of case management services.

 Targeted Case Management Staff and Provider Requirements

-There are over 465 Medicaid targeted case managers for persons with intellectual disabilities.
-Most serve persons with chronic mental illness and developmental disabilities, which includes persons with intellectual disabilities.
-DHS-TCM employs 135 case managers.
-The additional 330 case managers are employed by the case management entities selected by the counties.
+Iowa has over 450 Medicaid targeted case managers for persons with intellectual disabilities.
+Most serve persons with developmental disabilities, including persons with intellectual disabilities.
+DHS TCM employs 123 case managers.
+The additional case managers are employed by the case management entities selected by the counties.